-1. Remarks and observations.
+1. Remarks and observations

 There are many remarks to be made about what has been written above.
 For instance, why the restrictions on pairs x, y in the statement of Theorem 1?
 What if A, B, C are not pairwise coprime in Theorem 2?
-Rather than weigh down the main body of the paper with these remarks, we discuss them here.
+We include remarks on these questions here, rather than weigh down the main body of the paper.

-1a.
-Proper and Improper solutions.

-The study of integer solutions to homogenous polynomials in three variables, 'projectivizes' naturally to the study of rational points on curves, by simply de-homogenizing the equation.
-However the study of integer solutions to non-homogenous polynomials in three variables does not so naturally 'projectivize', because there are often parametric families of solutions with common factors, that are of little interest from a number theoretic viewpoint.
+1.1 Proper and improper solutions.
+The study of integer solutions to homogeneous polynomials in three variables 'projectivizes' naturally to the study of rational points on curves, by simply de-homogenizing the equation.
+However, the study of integer solutions to non-homogeneous polynomials in three variables does not so naturally 'projectivize', because there are often parametric families of solutions with common factors that are of little interest from a number-theoretic viewpoint.
 As an example, look at the integer solutions to $x^3 + y^3 = z^4$ .
-It is easy to find a solution for any fixed ratio x/y: if we want x/y = a/b then simply take $z = a^3 + b^3$ , x = azand y = bz.
+It is easy to find a solution for any fixed ratio x/y: if we want x/y = a/b, then simply take $z = a^3 + b^3$ , x = az and y = bz.
 This is not too interesting.
-However if we do not allow x, y and z to have a large common factor, then we can rule out the above parametric family of solutions (and others), and show that there are only finitely many solutions.
+However, if we do not allow x, y and z to have a large common factor, then we can rule out the above parametric family of solutions (and others), and show that there are only finitely many solutions.

-In general we will define a proper solution to an equation (1) or (2) in some given number field K, to be a set of integer solutions (x, y, z) with the value of x/y fixed, and (x, y) dividing some given, fixed ideal of K.
+In general, we shall define a proper solution to an equation (1) or (2), in some given number field K, to be a set of integer solutions (x, y, z) with the value of x/y fixed, and (x, y) dividing some given, fixed ideal of K (and we thus incorporate here the notion that the solutions may be S-units for a given finite set of primes S).

 Notice that in this definition we consider a proper solution to be a set of integer solutions (x, y, z) with the value of x/y fixed.
-This is because one can obtain infinitely many solutions of (1) of the form $x\xi^m, y\xi^m, z\xi^{\deg F}$ , and of (2) of the form $x\xi^{qr}, y\xi^{rp}, z\xi^{pq}$ , as $\xi$ runs over the units of K, given some initial solution x, y, z.
-Thus a proper solution is really an equivalence class of solutions under a trivial action of the unit group of the field.
+This is because one can obtain infinitely many solutions of (1) of the form $x\xi^m, y\xi^m, z\xi^d$ (where $d = \deg(F)$ ), and of (2) of the form $x\xi^{qr}, y\xi^{rp}, z\xi^{pq}$ , as $\xi$ runs over the units of K, given some initial solution (x, y, z).
+Thus a proper solution is really an equivalence class of solutions under a straightforward action of the unit group of the field.
+(Actually, if $F(x, y) = \xi$ is itself a unit of K, then $\xi^m = F(x\xi^{(m-1)/d}, y\xi^{(m-1)/d})$ is a proper solution to (1); and so, by Theorem 1, if F(X, Y) has three distinct factors, then there are only finitely many such units.
+This well-known result also follows from Siegel's Theorem.)